Skip to main content

 2. Audio is converted to PCM 16-bit, base64-encoded, and sent as stream_audio events

-3. Server runs STT (Deepgram) on the audio stream
+3. Server runs speech-to-text on the audio stream

 4. Server sends back stt_response events with transcription